iicoats/Capstone_Level_1/README.md

 Day 1: [12/11/23]
 Today's Progress
 Came up with an idea and plan.
 Challenges will be remembering and researching how to write the code I need for what I want to do.
 Blockers are the same.

 Day 2: [12/12/23]
 I am changing my project from Phoenix Ministries to Phoenix Transportation because it will be easier for me to come up with JavaScript code that does not involve a numbers game.
 I ran into an issue with my form.
 I had to research a way to multiply by 0.65.
 ChatGPT showed me how to do it correctly.

 Day 3: [12/13/23]
 Today I will start by changing the mileage charge to $1.95.
 Then I will start styling the pages.
 Styling........I am having issues with a couple pictures going full screen instead of small picture repeated.
 I have requested help.
 I need to do my text and style it as well.

 Day 4: [12/14/23]
 I need to add content to my project as soon as I can get the repository on to this computer.
 Cloned repo to this machine.
 Added some text.
 Adding an extension to VScode so I can go live.

 Day 5: [12/15/23]
 Downloaded an extintion for golive so I can check on my page.
 Will be adding and styling text today.
 Added some content; broke buttons on home page, will ask for help in class.
 Working on content and styling during class.
 Asked Lewis for help with what I did earlier today.
+I cleaned up some styling.
+In the process, my scrolling text on index page broke.
+Tomorrow I am going to work on adding a card and come up with some more content for site.

 Final Reflection
 (To be completed at the end of the week)